 SR9

-Number Nine's SR9 card was first announced on 28th April 1999 with shipments expected the following month.
-The SR9 was based on the S3 Savage4 chipset, and came with either 8 MB, 16 MB or 32 MB of SDRAM video memory.
+Number Nine's SR9 series of graphics cards were first announced on 28th April 1999 with shipments expected the following month.
+The SR9 series was based on the S3 Savage4 chipset, and came with either 8 MB, 16 MB or 32 MB of SDRAM or SGRAM video memory.

 Some SR9 cards came with a traditional 15-pin DSUB for SVGA video output; others got a DVI connector and an analog to digital converter chip near to it by Silicon Image - the latter required an upgrade module called the DFP Module.